qgis/QGIS-Documentation/source/plugins/plugins_gps.rst

 ******************************

-You can also upload data directly from a vector layer in QGIS to a GPS device using the |tab| :guilabel:`Upload to GPS` tab of the GPS Tools dialog.
+You can also upload data directly from a vector layer in QGIS to a GPS device using the :guilabel:`Upload to GPS` tab of the GPS Tools dialog.
 To do this you simply select the layer that you want to upload (which must be a GPX layer), your GPS device type, and the port (or usb) that it is connected to.
 Just as with the download tool you can specify new device types if your device